neoforged/.github/primers/1.21.6/index.md

     - `TrackedWaypointManager` - A waypoint manager for `TrackedWaypoint`s.
     - `Waypoint` - An interface that represents some positional location.
 This holds no information, and is typically used in the context of `TrackedWaypoint`.
     - `WaypointManager` - An interface that tracks and updates waypoints.
+    - `WaypointStyleAsset` - A class that indicates a style asset.
+    - `WaypointStyleAssets` - A class that defines all vanilla style assets.
     - `WaypointTransmitter` - An object that transmits some position that can be connected to and tracked.

 ## Blaze3d Changes